gmlewis/irmf/README.md

 ## Who created IRMF?

-The IRMF Specification was created and is maintained by Glenn M. Lewis Issues can be raised on the [GitHub issues page](https://github.com/gmlewis/irmf/issues) for the IRMF Specification.
+The IRMF Specification was created and is maintained by Glenn M. Lewis.

+Issues can be raised on the [GitHub issues page](https://github.com/gmlewis/irmf/issues) for the IRMF Specification.